hpcugent/hnormalise/README.md

 - accepts JSON-style rsyslog data (sent as %jsonmesg% in the rsyslog template)
 - sends out successfull converted results on a TCP port, allowing communication back to a wide range of services, including rsyslog, [logstash](http://www.elastic.co/products/logstash), ...
-- sends out original messages to a TCP port n case the parsing failed, allowing other services to process the information.
+- sends out original messages to a (different) TCP port in case the parsing fails, allowing other services to process the information.

 Parsing
 -------

-`hNOrmalise` used the [Attoparsec](https://github.com/bos/attoparsec) package to have fast and efficient parsing.
+`hNormalise` used the [Attoparsec](https://github.com/bos/attoparsec) package to have fast and efficient parsing.
 `Attoparsec` offers a clean and relatively simple DSL that allows getting the relevant data from the message and discarding the rest.
 We also rely on [permute]() to deal with log lines that may contain e.g., key-value pairs in no definite ordering.
 Note that this _will_ slow down the parsing.

+Caveat: at this point, we do not a priori restrict the possible parsers we unleash on each message.
+However, if the inbound data can be tagged properly, we could reduce the maximal number of parsers tried and avoid extensive backtracking.

 ### Adding a new parser

-To add a new parser for logs from tool `Tool`, you should create a `src/HNormalise/Tool` directory.
+To add a new parser for log lines from tool `Tool`, several actions must be taken:

+- A `src/HNormalise/Tool` directory must be created, under which all specific code and data types for the new log lines will reside.
+Note that `Tool` can provide multiple types of log lines, but they should all be coded under the same location.
+- Define a data type that holds the relevant data from the log line you wish to keep/forward in `HNOrmalise.Tool.Internal`.
+  Make sure that the type derives `Generic` (and add the require language extentions on top of the file).
-The parser goes in `HNormalise.Tool.Parser`.
-The corresponding Haskell data structure goes in `HNOrmalise.Tool.Internal`.
+- The parser goes in the `HNormalise.Tool.Parser` module.

-The conversion of the parser to JSON is defined in `HNormalise.Tool.JSON`.
+- Conversion of the data type that was defined to hold the data to JSON is done in `HNormalise.Tool.JSON`.

-Next to this, you should add an element to the `ParseResult` ADT in the `HNormalise` module and let getJsonKey know what the key should be for this added element.
+- Finally, the `HNormalise` module defines a sum-type container to which you should add your own entry.
+Remember to also add a line for the corresponding getJsonKey function, which defines the key under whoch the parsed data will be made available downstream.

 Example
 -------

-The original message sent by rsyslog is
+The original (anonimised) message sent by rsyslog (as JSON) for a Torque job exit event is

 ~~~~
 {"msg":"05/14/2017 00:00:02;E;3275189.master.mycluster.mydomain.com;user=someuser group=somegroup jobname=myjob queue=long ctime=1494689613 qtime=1494689613 etime=1494689613 start=1494689684 owner=someuser@login.mycluster.mydomain.com exec_host=mynode.mycluster.mydomain.com/1 Resource_List.neednodes=mynode:ppn=1 Resource_List.nice=0 Resource_List.nodect=1 Resource_List.nodes=mynode:ppn=1 Resource_List.vmem=4720302336b Resource_List.walltime=71:59:59 session=102034 total_execution_slots=1 unique_node_count=1 end=1494712802 Exit_status=0 resources_used.cput=23076 resources_used.energy_used=0 resources_used.mem=64480kb resources_used.vmem=314996kb resources_used.walltime=06:25:15", "rawmsg": "redacted", "timereported": "2017-05-15T18:16:16.724002+02:00", "hostname": "master.mydomain.com", "syslogtag": "hnormalise", "inputname": "imfile", "fromhost": "", "fromhost-ip": "", "pri": "133", "syslogfacility": "16", "syslogseverity": "5", "timegenerated": "2017-05-15T18:16:16.724002+02:00", "programname": "hnormalise", "protocol-version": "0", "structured-data": "-", "app-name": "hnormalise", "procid": "-", "msgid": "-", "uuid": null, "$!": null }